-REITS Singapore Round Up – The performance of Singapore’s REITs in 2018
+REITS Singapore Round Up – The Performance of Singapore’s REITs in 2018

 Basically, all Real Estate Investment Trusts (REITs) in Singapore are performing well.
-According to analysis by Mystocksinvesting.com, the REITs sector is now at fair value.
+According to an analysis by Mystocksinvesting.com, the REIT sector is now at fair value.
 This is to say that most of it is at the value that tends closer to the real market value.
-This is because it is common for most of REITs to be overvalued or undervalued by the market.
+This is because it is common for most of the REITs to be overvalued or undervalued by the market.
 As a result, there is a misrepresentation of the price vis-a-vis the correct market price.

 However, in all this murkiness, this article will isolate the best performing REITs and determine how and why they did so well.
 At the same time, this article will endeavour to find out the worst performing entities and unpack why they did so.

 There are different ways in which analysts measure the viability of a REIT investment.
-However, according to consensus, a good REIT should be able to hand out good returns in terms of dividends.
+However, according to consensus, good REIT should be able to hand out good returns in terms of dividends.
 This implies that a REIT is performing well and is experiencing high returns on investments.
-Based on the metric, below are 5 REITs that performed well in the three quarters leading up to October, 2018.
+Based on the metric, below are 5 REITs that performed well in the three quarters leading up to October 2018.

 Mapletree Logistics Trust

 MLT is one of the most excellent performing REITs on Singapore Exchange Limited (SGX) this year.
 In fact, MLT’s shares have gained the most value this year, putting the REIT ahead of CapitaMall Trust and Ascendas REIT.
 The Business Times notes that this performance is partly due to a private placement in mid-September.
 However, the company has reported committed occupancy rates (97.1%), which have boosted income.